 - A company that provides support to your fundraisers.
 Education is important for ensuring you get the most value from the tools

 - Management dashboard so you can manage all your campaigns in one place

 A contactless fundraising pilot is one way to get started.
-This will give you the opportunity to see how it works, to see how it might fit with your other fundraising strategies and to get buy-in from the rest of your team.
+This will give you the opportunity to see how it works, see how it might fit with your other fundraising strategies, and get buy-in from the rest of your team.

 Book a free demo and find out more by talking to the Good Thyngs team.